NanoSim/SOFT5/doc/manual/03_porto_overview.md

 data formats.
-When using the data interface module of Porto, the data stored in separate formats are searchable and available through the same interfaces as the data stored in the central data storage system. .
+When using the data interface module of Porto, the data stored in separate formats are searchable and available through the same interfaces as the data stored in the central data storage system.
 To further simplify the usage of these tools, the user interface of Porto includes a scripting shell that can access all the functionalities of the Porto framework.
-The scripting shell will also be the central interface of the NanoSim platform.
-In addition, users and developers will be able to interface with specific tools on the NanoSim platform in ways they are familiar with (e.g., existing graphical user interfaces for computational fluid dynamics software, etc.).
-Future extensions of Porto might include a graphical user interface in addition to the scripting shell.
+The scripting shell is the central interface of the NanoSim platform.
+In addition, users and developers are able to interface with specific tools on the NanoSim platform in ways they are familiar with (e.g., existing graphical user interfaces for computational fluid dynamics software, etc.).

 # Demonstrated Use Cases using Porto

 In order to demonstrate how Porto is used, three use cases are in this document demonstrated.
 Connections between different scales are in practice making simulation software able to pass information to each other.

 The three use cases are: